mneiferbag/robot-ftp-db/doc/article.md

 ## The Business Process

-The business process is the result of the following steps.
+The business process consists of the following steps.

 1. An external entity uploads a file to the FTP server.
 The external entity might ba a human user or some service.
 2. The processing service monitoring the FTP server for new files reads the file content.